-- If you have a specific learning need, search Lynda for appropriate courses.
-For tips to help you find resources fast, see our How to start learning with Lynda page.
+- If you have a specific learning need, search LinkedIn Learning for appropriate courses.
+For tips to help you find resources fast, see our How to start learning with LinkedIn Learning page.

-- For inspiration on what you can learn with Lynda, take a look at our Lynda board where colleagues have shared courses that they have found useful.
+- For inspiration on what you can learn with LinkedIn Learning, take a look at our LinkedIn Learning board where colleagues have shared courses that they have found useful.

 - You can also apply the book group concept to other eLearning courses.
 How about a GDPR book group, to help your team understand how the learning from the GDPR course can be applied to their work?